 St. Lucia Electricity Services Limited (the "Company") was incorporated under the laws of Saint Lucia on November 9, 1964 and re-registered as a public company on August 11, 1994.
 The Company was continued under the Companies Act 1996 of Saint Lucia on October 22, 1997 and is listed on the Eastern Caribbean Securities Exchange.
 The Company operates under the Electricity Supply Act, 1994 (as amended) (ESA), and its operations are regulated by the National Utilities Regulatory Commission.
 The Company has an exclusive license, save for the generation of electricity from renewable resources of energy, for the exercise and performance of functions relating to the generation, transmission, distribution and sale of electricity in Saint Lucia.
-The other principal activity of the Company and its subsidiaries (the "Group") include the operation of a self-insurance fund.
+The other principal activities of the Company and its subsidiaries (the "Group") include the operation of a self-insurance fund and sale and installation of photovoltaic systems.